We Are Hiring.

 Anthony D'Avella is the Founder and Principal of Runyon.
 He loves the intersection of design thinking and business strategy.

-Before founding Runyon, Anthony was a Portfolio Director and Senior Design Lead at IDEO's New York studio for more than 4 years.
+Before founding Runyon, Anthony was a Portfolio Director and Senior Design Lead at IDEO's New York studio for 4+ years.
 While at IDEO, Anthony led design projects, grew top client relationships, grew the business design practice, and built the studio’s venture design portfolio.

 He mentors and teaches at the School of Visual Arts in the graduate MFA Design Program in the Designer as Entrepreneur track and at the Harvard Innovation Lab, and has also advised startups at TechStars.

 Anthony holds an MBA from the Harvard Business School

 (2nd Year Honors) and a B.A. cum laude in English and Italian from Middlebury College.
-When he is not in Brooklyn with his wife and daughter, he can be found on a beach somewhere, usually down at the Jersey shore, trying to become a better surfer.
+When he is not in Brooklyn with his wife, daughter and son, he can be found on a beach somewhere, usually down at the Jersey shore, trying to become a better surfer.

 Felipe Garcia, Communications Designer